akothen/Hydride/backends/llvm/docs/LangRef.rst

 The '``llvm.vp.xor``' intrinsic performs a bitwise xor (:ref:`xor <i_xor>`) of the first two operands on each enabled lane.
-The result on disabled lanes is a :ref:`poison value <poisonvalues>`.
+The result on disabled lanes is undefined.

 Examples:
 """""""""